 The EU Settlement Scheme will enable an EU citizen to live in the UK indefinitely with settled status.

 Pre-settled status will be given to eligible EU nationals who have spent less than five years of continuous residence in the UK.
 Pre-settled status will enable you to live in the UK for a further five years.

-With both settled and pre-settled status, you will not need to give up your EU passport or apply for dual citizenship in the UK.
+With both settled and pre-settled status, you will not need to give up your EU passport in order to apply for a British passport instead.
+It is also not essential to apply for dual citizenship in the UK.